astronomer/docs/astro/secrets-backend.md

   :::

-3. Open the Airflow UI for your Deployment and create an [Amazon Web Services connection](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/aws.html) with the no credentials.
+3. Open the Airflow UI for your Deployment and create an [Amazon Web Services connection](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/aws.html) without credentials.
 When you use this connection in a DAG, Airflow will automatically fall back to using the credentials in your configured environment variables.

 To further customize the Airflow and AWS SSM Parameter Store integration, see the [full list of available kwargs](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/_api/airflow/providers/amazon/aws/secrets/systems_manager/index.html).